This booklet issued by the Consumer Financial Protection Bureau contains much useful information:

 Step 1: Review Financing Options

 Financing your new home purchase begins with a consultation with a qualified loan agent.
-You will want one with strong, local experience with purchase transactions in the San Francisco market: Do not use an out-of-area loan agent or lender, as that often has very unhappy ramifications, financial and otherwise.
+You will want one with strong, local experience with purchase transactions in your county's market: Do not use an out-of-area loan agent or lender, as that often has very unhappy ramifications, financial and otherwise.
 If you wish, we can recommend a loan agent who has the requisite experience, competence and integrity.
 There are a wide array of loan options, and choosing the one that works best for you will depend on a number of factors: your financial wherewithal and future plans, the monthly housing expense you are comfortable with, cash available for the down payment and closing costs, how long you plan to own your new home, etc. You may wish to consult your accountant regarding financial and tax implications.

 Step 2: Loan Pre-Approval